 The Canon PowerShot SX40 HS is a fixed lens compact camera that was revealed to the public in September 2011 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 12 megapixel.

 Is the Canon SX40 a good camera?
-The SX40 has a Camera Elo of 1375.
+The SX40 has a Camera Elo of 1338.
 This rating puts the SX40 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the SX40 also ranks below average. – Well, the Canon SX40 is more than 9 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (small sensor cameras), the SX40 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon SX40 is more than 12 years old, and there have been many other good digital cameras released since 2011.

 |Fixed lens compact camera|

 |2.7 LCD, 230k dots|

 |10.3 shutter flaps per second|

 |380 shots per battery charge|